 Associating Users to Groups via CSV Files

 As a Superadmin, you can associate users to either a manual or an automatic group using CSV files.
-To do so, click on the group description on the Groups management page, and click on the Manage Group Associations via CSV button in the top right corner of the page.
+To do so, click on the group name on the Groups management page, and click on the Manage Group Associations via CSV button in the top right corner of the page.

 A slideout panel will open on the right side of the page for the CSV file upload.
 For a successful upload, it is important to create a properly formatted CSV file.
 Download the sample CSV file for an example of file formatting.
 Once your file is ready, either drag and drop it into the upload section of the slideout panel or click the upload area to find the file.
 Please note that the maximum file size for CSV files is 3MB.